dotnet/csharplang/proposals/ref-readonly-parameters.md

 Similarly, we should handle method conversions.
 The following example currently results in two ambiguity errors for the two delegate assignments.
+We propose rules that will prefer a method parameter whose refness modifier matches the corresponding target delegate parameter refness modifier over one that has a mismatch.
-We would expect the exactly matching delegate to win and the example to print `12`.
+Hence, the following example would print `12`.

 ```cs
 class C